 The Food and Fun Festival was held for the 17th time this year in Iceland, from February 28th to March 4th.
 Each year since 2002, five days in March have been devoted to a pop-up bonanza in Reykjavík, where almost all the great restaurants of the city host a special guest chef who is flown in for the occasion.
-The annual event is arranged by the renowned Icelandic chef Siggi Hall, who could be described as the Hellstrøm of Iceland, or Iceland’s equivalent to Gordon Ramsey, Paul Bocuse, or Thomas Keller.
+The annual event is arranged by the renowned Icelandic chef Siggi Hall, who could be described as the Eyvind Hellstrøm of Iceland (the equivalent to Gordon Ramsey in the U.K.).
 I’ve been wanting to go to this festival for years, but it never quite worked out.
 Luckily, I managed to convince my good friend André Brandt to join me (spoiler: it wasn’t so hard), for a weekend of great food, juicy wines, and, it would turn out, amazing local chefs who we ended up befriending.

 It should come as no surprise that Reykjavík and Iceland are worth visiting for more than just great food.
 Spectacular landscapes and wonderful natural phenomena are commonplace on this island, which is home to only 350.000 inhabitants, but host to more than 2 million tourists every year.
 Despite the fact that it’s an island, the first thing you need to learn is that you say in Iceland, and not on Iceland.
 Just like you say in Ireland, and not on Ireland.
 Unfortunately, there was little time for us to explore much of the unspoiled nature of Iceland during the Food & Fun Festival.
 Apart from strolling the streets of Reykjavík, taking in the stunning architecture, and appreciating the view from the harbor.
 Thus, I can already declare that I need to go back to this Northern gem, both for the restaurants I missed and the wilderness experiences.